kkasravi/w251-homework-2/README.md

 ## Instructions

 Both the edge device (VM on mac pro) and aws use kubernetes.
-The aws environment should be brought up first by doing:
+The aws environment should be deployed by doing:

-> pushd broker && make deploy && popd
-> pushd storage && make deploy && popd

-Then the public ip of aws needs to be added as an environment variable to listener/deployment.yaml Prior to deploying capture and listener, you need to run port-forward on the aws instance.
-The aws instance needs to have a port opened in its security group for MQTT of 1883.

-> make port-forward

-Now bring up the broker, listener and capture deployments on the edge device:

-> pushd broker && make deploy && popd
-> pushd listener && make deploy && popd
+> make deploy-aws

+on the aws instance.
+In this case I've allocated a t2.medium.
+Next on the edge VM, deploy the edge services by doing:

-> pushd capture && make deploy && popd
+> make deploy-edge

 ## MQTT